YOU WILL PASS THE CALIFORNIA ELECTRICIAN CERTIFICATION EXAM!

 - Number answers: Ignore the high and low answer and consider the middle range numbers

 - Look-alike options: if multiple answers look alike, probably one of them is correct.
-Choose the best solution but eliminate choices that mean virtually the same thing, and thus cancel each other out.
+Choose the best solution but eliminate choices that mean virtually the same thing and cancel each other.

 - Opposite options: If two options are opposite each other, chances are one of them is correct